Pure feldspar applied as a glaze: Possible because of the magic of thixotropy.

 Thursday 6th October 2016

 These are pure Custer insight-live.com/material/310">feldspar and Nepheline Syenite.
 The coverage is perfectly even on both.
 No drips.
 Yet no clay is present.
 The secret?
 Epsom salts.
 I slurried the two powders in water until the flow was like heavy cream.
-I added more water to thin and started adding the Epsom salts (powdered).
+I added more water to thin and then started adding the Epsom salts (powdered).
 After only a pinch or two, they both gelled.
 Then I added more water and more Epsom salts until they thickened again and gelled even better.
+The result is a thixotropic slurry.
 They both applied beautifully to these porcelains.
 The gelled consistency prevented them from settling in seconds to a hard layer on the bucket bottom.
 Could you do this with pure silica?
 Yes!
-The lesson: If these will suspend by gelling with Epsom salts then any glaze will.
+The lesson: If these will suspend by gelling with Epsom salts, then any glaze will.
 You never need to tolerate settling or uneven coverage for single-layer dip-glazing again!
-Read the page "Thixotropy", it will change your life as a potter.

 Pages that reference this post in the Digitalfire Reference Library:

-Epsom Salts, Suspending pure feldspar and applying it as a glaze, Craze city: Feldspar and Nepheline Syenite on cone 10R porcelain bodies, Thixotropy, Powdering, Cracking and Settling Glazes
+Epsom Salts, Suspending pure feldspar and applying it as a glaze, Craze city: Feldspar and Nepheline Syenite on cone 10R porcelain bodies, See the magic of thixotropy as I mix a 20kg batch of G2926B glaze, The engobe on this stainless steel spoon has not cracked in drying or firing.
+How?, Thixotropy, Watch Thixotropy Happen With a 20kg Batch of Dipping Glaze, Powdering, Cracking and Settling Glazes

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.